intersect-sdl/documentation/docs/entities/ssn_deployment.md

 published: true
 ---

-The `ssn:Deployment` class models the situation in which a system or sensor is deployed in a particular configuration at a particular location and time.
-In SDL, `ssn:Deployment` is used to track how instruments, rigs, or sensors are arranged in the field or lab, and to describe their operational context.
+The :rdfterm[ssn:Deployment] class models the situation in which a system or sensor is deployed in a particular configuration at a particular location and time.
+In SDL, :rdfterm[ssn:Deployment] is used to track how instruments, rigs, or sensors are arranged in the field or lab, and to describe their operational context.

 ---

-## 🔎 Definition
+## Definition

 **URI**: `http://www.w3.org/ns/ssn/Deployment`

-> A `ssn:Deployment` is a situation in which a system (sensor, actuator, sampler) is deployed for a particular purpose in a given context.
+> A :rdfterm[ssn:Deployment] is a situation in which a system (sensor, actuator, sampler) is deployed for a particular purpose in a given context.

 ---

-## 📐 Usage in SDL
+## Usage in SDL

-In SDL, `ssn:Deployment` is used to:
+In SDL, :rdfterm[ssn:Deployment] is used to:

 * Represent sensor rigs, stations, or platforms in the field
 * Track the arrangement and use of system components